-12. 2 THE RECORDS OF THE FEDERAL CONVENTION OF 1787, at 39 (Max Farrand ed., 1911) [hereinafter RECORDS II] (emphasis added).
-As to Madison's authorship of this resolution, see infra notes 57-64 and accompanying text.
+11 2 The Records of the Federal Convention of 1787 39 (Max Farrand ed.
+1966)(hereinafter "Records")(emphasis added).
+As to Madison's authorship of this resolution, see note , infra, and accompanying text.

-13. The linguistic description of this third finding is that "cases" was being used as part of a "shell-noun phrase" and thus its meaning was vague and abstract requiring accompanying words to provide a "shell content"; the combination of shell noun and shell content creates a complete concept but one that is entirely contingent on the particular context of use.
-See infra notes 82-105 and accompanying text.
+12 The linguistic description of this third finding is that "cases" was being used as part of a "shell noun phrase" and thus its meaning was vague and abstract requiring accompanying words to provide a "shell content"; the combination of shell noun and shell content creates a complete concept but one that is entirely contingent on the particular context of use.
+See notes - , infra, and accompanying text.

-written to be understood by the voters; its words and phrases were used in their normal and ordinary as distinguished from technical meaning."
-As Justice Scalia explained in an equally famous speech, the focus of constitutional interpretation should not be "original intent" but rather "original meaning": "What was the most plausible meaning of the words of the Constitution to the society that adopted it-regardless of what the Framers might secretly have intended?"
-Justice Scalia quoted in support of this position, a letter written by James Madison, who has been described as the "master-builder of the [C]onstitution":
+distinguished from technical meaning'."13 As Justice Scalia explained in an equally famous speech, the focus of constitutional interpretation should not be "original intent" but rather "original meaning": "What was the most plausible meaning of the words of the Constitution to the society that adopted it - regardless of what the Framers might secretly have intended?14 Justice Scalia quoted in support of this position a letter written by James Madison, who has been described as the "master builder of the Constitution":15

-[W]hatever respect may be thought due to the intention of the Convention, which prepared [and] proposed the Constitution, as presumptive evidence of the general understanding at the time of the language used, it must be kept in mind that the only authoritative intentions were those of the people of the States, as expressed thro[ugh] the Conventions which ratified the Constitution.
+"[W]hatever respect may be thought due to the intention of the Convention, which prepared and proposed the Constitution, as a presumptive evidence of the general understanding at the time of the language used, it must be kept in mind that the only authoritative intentions were those of the people of the States, as expressed through the Conventions which ratified the Constitution."
+16

-In looking for "presumptive evidence of the general understanding at the time of the language used," courts have generally relied on dictionary definitions and selected quotations from texts dating from the period of ratification.
-This article presents a different approach by applying the tools of linguistic analysis to "big data" about how written language was used at the time of ratification.
+In looking for "presumptive evidence of the general understanding at the time of the language used" courts have generally relied on dictionary definitions and selected quotations from texts dating from the period of ratification.17 This article presents a different approach by applying the tools of linguistic analysis to "big data" about how written language was used at the time of ratification.